Senexis/RedM-Native-Satchel/README.md

     -- Todo: Simplify by using { type = value }
     effects = { joaat("EFFECT_HEALTH_CORE_MINUS_2") },

     -- Optional.
-Whether the item can be discarded discardable = false,
+Whether the item can be dropped droppable = false,

     -- Optional.
 Whether the item can be broken down breakable = false,